ryan22grady/Election_Analysis_/README.md

     2. The percentage of votes from each county out of the total count.
     3. The county with the highest turnout.
 ## Challenge Summary
+This script can be used--with some modifications-- for any election.
+If the results are in a similar CSV format, then, the script will be able to maintain the assignment of dictionaries based on candidates and counties to analyze and showcase the results.
+This script will work with more scripts and counties should the commission want the audit to be more encompassing.
+This script can be easily modified to be used with congressional district voting or specific seats on respective county boards simply by adding a new column (or series) and using the script to pull from a dictionary of variables.
+The script could also be modified to include election day polling, that is, including a series of responses that voters can choose as it relates to proposed policy issues.
+Again, more series can be adding so long as there is a control variable of pre-determined responses from which to choose.